bbc/tams/docs/adr/0024-source-level-edit.md

 There is a gap between the simple Flow-centric approach in Option 3 and the complexity of EDL formats in Option 4.
 If necessary, a layer could be placed over the top of TAMS, providing something more like Option 2 (Source timeline API endpoints) while constraining the implementation around the organisation's rules, e.g. for how Flows should be selected to construct new reference Flows.

+Option 5 (bulk write of segments) was discussed while reviewing this ADR, but will form the subject of a future ADR and PR.

 ### Implementation